Radio Free Cuba logo

 Residents in the United States (not born in Cuba) must apply for a tourist card at Cuba's Interest Section in Washington or at a travel agency that has purchased the card from the Interest Section.
 For further information on visa procedures, visit the web site of the Cuban Interests Section in the United States.

 The laws of the United States of America prohibit any of its citizens from traveling to Cuba.
 Therefore, U.S. citizens must apply for a license from the Treasury and State departments.
-For further information, see U.S. Treasury Office of Foreign Assets Control and the U.S. State Department.
+For further information, see U.S. Treasury Office of Foreign Assets Control.

 Cuba has a mandatory $25 USD airport tax, payable at the airport when you leave Cuba.